sushilsridhar/cs-fundamentals/ds/QUEUE.md

 Deque\<Integer> deque = new LinkedList<>();

 <ins>ArrayDeque implements Deque</ins>
-Resizable-array implementation of the Deque interface,
+Resizable-circular array implementation of the Deque interface,

 Deque\<Integer> deque = new ArrayDeque<>();

-# Why ArrayDeque is better than LinkedList?
+# Why ArrayDeque is better than LinkedList for Queue and Deque implementation?
 1. <ins>LinkedList has additional overhead</ins> for creating new node objects (new memory locations for data and address), which has a performance impact
 2. Elements in <ins>LinkedList are stored in a non-contiguous way, which does not help cache hits</ins>, however ArrayDeque uses arrays which is contiguous and helps cache hits